microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 ## Abstract and learning objectives

-In this hands-on-lab, you will implement an IoT solution that utilizes the latest Azure Security IoT features.
+In this hands-on lab, you will implement an IoT solution that utilizes the latest Azure Security IoT features.
 Specifically, you will provision a set of Azure resources that will securely manage your IoT infrastructure and devices.
 This includes provisioning Azure IoT Edge devices with supporting modules and agents.

-Once deployed and configured, you will simulate various events from the devices that will then generate specific alerts in the Azure Security Center for IoT.
-You can then use these alerts to diagnosis issues with your devices and execute commands to remediate those issues.
+Once deployed and configured, you will simulate various events from devices that generate specific alerts in the Azure Security Center for IoT.
+Use these alerts to diagnose issues with your devices and execute commands to remediate those issues.

-At the end of this lab, you will have a better understanding of how the latest Azure Security features work with IoT environments as well as how to install, configure and troubleshoot issues.
+At the end of this lab, you will have a better understanding of how the latest Azure Security features work with IoT environments and how to install, configure and troubleshoot issues.

 ## Overview